Skip to content Skip to main navigation Skip to footer

 As mentioned at the beginning of the article, Universal Search will search across the system based on folder / document metadata and the document contents.

-With this option, you can narrow down the search result based on 1 type of search method such as File/document name option and the search result will filter to show only folder/documents that contains the search term in their folder / document name.
+With this option, you can narrow down the search result based on 1 type of search method such as Folder/document name option and the search result will filter to show only folder/documents that contains the search term in their folder / document name.

 Filter Search Result by Last Activity Date